-So what can you really do in this park?
-Besides climbing the dunes themselves – which is an awesome activity you should spend a couple hours doing – you have basically three options.
+So if you’re searching for things to do in Great Sand Dunes National Park, what options do you really have?
+Besides climbing the dunes themselves – which is an awesome activity you should spend a couple hours doing! – you have basically three options for sand dunes activities.
 One, you can hang out at the Visitor Center and look at the exhibits or scan the dunes through binoculars.

 Two, you can go camping at the park campground or even within the dunes themselves (get a permit in advance).
 Third, you can hike some of the trails.